ShawLovesGames/DevJourney/Python-Lessons/README.md

 - No new topics today
 - I will revise what I've learned till now and solve a few questions
 - Didn't create a Day 4 folder and added these exercises to Day 3
+- Solving two simple problems today took me about 20-25 mins each

 **Exercises Completed**
 1. Print first N palindrome numbers